A Valensi Rose Client Alert

 Early drafts of OBBBA would have eliminated this benefit, but it was maintained in the version passed by Congress.

-The OBBA also increased and extended the standard deduction, to $31,500 for joint filers and $15,750 for single filers for tax years beginning in 2026.
+OBBA also increased and extended the standard deduction, to $31,500 for joint filers and $15,750 for single filers for tax years beginning in 2026.
 For many taxpayers, this makes the standard deduction a better option than itemizing deductions.

 According to the Senate Finance Committee, OBBBA will cut 2026 taxes by an average of about $2,900.
 But because of the bill’s treatment of SALT deductions, along with its preservation of 2017 tax cuts that had been due to expire, a large share of the total savings will benefit higher-income households.

-The new deduction added by OBBA is $6,000 for an individual with an income of $75,000 or less, and $12,000 for a married couple 65 or older with an income under $150,000.
+The new deduction added by OBBA is $6,000 for an individual senior with an income of $75,000 or less, and $12,000 for a married couple who are both 65 or older with a MAGI of $150,000 or less.
 The deduction phases out for incomes above these limits, with no deduction at $175,000 for individuals and $250,000 for couples.

 This is in addition to the extra standard deduction already available for those 65 and older, of $2,000 for an individual or head of household, and $1,600 per person for married qualifying individuals.
 For blind individuals over 65, the extra standard deduction amounts are doubled.